 - a.
-No rotating, flashing, blinking, or signing with animation shall be permitted on a permanent basis. - b.
+No rotating, flashing, blinking, or signing with video or animation shall be permitted on a permanent basis.
+Only static images are permitted. - b.
 No signs shall be permitted which imitate or resemble official traffic signs or signals. - c.
 No wind signs or audible signs are permitted.